DIY and Crafts

 Procedure:

 Decorate cups with space designs.
-Add wings and pretend fly the shuttle in space.
+Add wings and pretend to fly the shuttle in space.

 Read More: Balloon Science Experiments for Kids